 Things will always get in the way, and things will get in the way on Monday, right when you’re supposed to make this change in your life.
 What’s going to happen then?
 You’ll postpone it until next Monday or, even worse, next month.
 Your life will be over before you are ready to change.
 You will be in a wheelchair ready to die telling yourself, “I regret not doing what I always wanted to do.”

-Can you see why starting on Monday could be your downfall?
+Can you see why star losing weight Monday could be your downfall?

 When I get an idea or I know I need to improve, I don’t leave it for the next day or Monday.
 I know that the sooner I take action, the faster I will see results.
 I’m an expert at taking imperfect actions.
 I make mistakes, I learn, and I get back on course.
 That is better than just procrastinating until it never happens.
 I also know that if I leave it for later it would stress me out and won’t improve me as a person.

-Starting as soon as possible with my projects has improved my life.
+Start losing weight Monday or start any project on Monday is not a good idea.
+Start as soon possible.
 Don’t wait until Monday to make “that” phone call, to start your weight loss program, to ask for forgiveness, to enroll into school, to save 10% of your income, to give, to help, to improve yourself.
 Do it now!
 And keep it as a habit.

 Custom Body Fitness is located in Glenwood Springs CO and Carbondale CO